 No Introductory Course may be substituted for any other course at any level.

 Introductory courses may be waived for any of the following conditions based on faculty review:

 - The student has the appropriate course work to satisfy an Introductory Course based on an official transcript review by faculty and successful grades, typically B or better.

 - The student has appropriate and verified professional experience to satisfy an Introductory Course which is demonstrated through successful completion of a GAE exam.

 CDM Foundation Courses

 Business (Kellstadt) Foundation Courses

 * Course is not currently offered online.
-Consult faculty advisor for determining suitable alternative coursework.
+Consult faculty advisor for determining suidiv alternative coursework.

 Major Elective Courses